tidesdb/tidesdb/doc/05-internals/architecture.md

 not name the family.
 A count of one is therefore the same proof a wait used to provide, and it is read when a view dies and again on the reaper's tick, never waited for.

+One family does outlive its borrow, and it is the exception the rule has to name.
+The compaction scheduler collects the families it will plan, marks each with a claim, and *then* leaves the view -- it works on those handles afterwards, holding them by the claim rather than by the view.
+So a drop takes that claim rather than checking it is clear: unpublishing stops a later tick from finding the family, but a tick already inside its borrow can still claim it after the removal returns, and reading the flag as zero at that moment is a gap rather than a guarantee.
+Whoever holds the claim owns the handle, and a drop is destroying it, so it competes for the claim like a compaction would and keeps it.

 A family's mutable fields work the same way rather than being written in place: its name is published and the old one queued for release with the handles, because a flush copies that name onto an sstable where it is the first component of a block-cache key -- a torn copy is a